 Aww, Look!
 They Really Do Love Each Other: After it's revealed Pete kissed another woman, she's angry but appears to realise that the Brockmans are fairly well off compared to Angela, before she subverts this trope once the kids are out of sight.
 Double Subverted when Karen is hit by a car and she realises the grudge is insignificant.

 Butt Monkey: Sue may get a break every now and then, but she's easily one of the worst suffering members of the cast.
 To start off, her mum died a year before the series starts, then her father needs care and she's left doing it because Angela left the UK.
 When it looks like Angela's going to stay in the UK and care for granddad, Angela buggers off again.
 Over the course of series two, her father begins losing his mind.
-Then, towards the end of the show, her father can't remember who she is and Angela won't help support her in looking after him in his last few days.
+Then, towards the end of the show, her father can't remember who she is without medication and Angela won't help support her in looking after him in his last few days.

 Cain and Abel: Rare female and fairly nonviolent version with Angela as the Cain, although Sue has kicked Angela up the arse at least once.